 So you’re looking to start painting miniatures, but you don’t have loads of cash to throw around – you might be relying on pocket money, a part-time job or just have other responsibilities that prevent you from spending boat-loads of money.
 So what do you do if you want to get started at Warhammer on a budget?
 Read on and find out how you can begin in the hobby without having to take out a loan!
-For those in the UK I will also provide links to where you can purchase some of the recommended items.
+I’ve provided exact prices for those in the UK, however for those living elsewhere I’ve tried to give links that are as close in price as I could find.

 Note: This guide is intended for those that don’t own any modelling or painting supplies who are looking to get started with the absolute basics – for those that are more established in the hobby, you may get more use from my Ultimate guide to cheap Warhammer.
 There is some cross-over between that guide and this one, however this guide is intended to deal with the bare essentials.